microsoft/ApplicationInsights-JS/API-reference.md

     // Default: false
     isStorageUseDisabled: boolean;

-    // Default true.
-If false, the SDK will add two headers ('x-ms-request-root-id' and 'x-ms-request-id)
+    // If false, the SDK will add two headers ('Request-Id' and 'Request-Context') to all
-    // to all dependency requests (within the same domain) to correlate them with corresponding requests on the server side.
+    // dependency requests to correlate them with corresponding requests on the server side.
+    // Default false.
     disableCorrelationHeaders: boolean;

     // If true, the SDK will send all telemetry using [Beacon API](https://www.w3.org/TR/beacon/)